 Beams Ceilings and People Everywhere

 You could find just about any food here.

-It is reminiscent of the markets in the middle east and those in Italy – it has a Moorish influence.
+It is reminiscent of the markets in the Middle East and those in Italy – it is called the Moorish influence.

 Valencia Cathedral & the Holy Grail

 The Plaza de la Reina is Valencia’s center and one of the city’s landmarks.
 It has a small arched entrance where history says El Cid rode into Valencia.
 We saw a sign in Spanish.
 At first, I didn’t understand it, but it said the Holy Grail was here.
 I thought everyone was still looking for the Holy Grail.
 So, if the Holy Grail is here, I had to see it!